 In Grade 5, students continue to learn mathematics through the Math in Focus® curriculum.
 Students learn math daily, working independently, in small and in large groups.
 The Grade 5 curriculum focuses on fractions and decimals, operations with whole numbers, fractions and decimals, using models to help solve real-world problems, ratio, percent, measurement, time, geometry, graphs and probability.

-Both integrated within Units of Inquiry and as stand alone units, glaciers and the water cycle; chemistry and chemical reactions; cells and genetics; and culminate the year with a study of Puget Sound.
+Through integrated PYP Units of Inquiry, students in Grade 5 study glaciers and the water cycle; human impacts on the health of the Puget Sound; chemistry and chemical reactions; cells and genetics; and culminate the year with a study of Puget Sound.
 Students focus on the scientific process, measurement, note-taking and study skills.
-Inquiry-based experiences both in the classroom and in the Science Lab engage students in discovering science concepts and in applying science process skills.
-The science culminates with the PYP Exhibition where students investigate a research question about how humans impact the environment.
+Inquiry-based experiences engage students in discovering science concepts and in applying science process skills.
 Through their research, students take inquiry visits to the community to learn how we affect the environment, reach out to experts who can offer information, conduct experiments, and report their findings as well as a call to action.

 Grade 5 students continue to use computers as an important educational tool.
 Using a variety of application and productivity tools, students learn to make decisions on the appropriate way to communicate information using technology.
 They apply word processing, presentation, spreadsheet and drawing software, and they can also use multiple functions within applications.
 When accessing information from the Internet, Grade 5 students evaluate information for validity and usefulness and use scanners and digital cameras to insert graphics into their projects.
 Students also learn basic troubleshooting procedures and begin to solve routine hardware and software problems without the assistance of a teacher.